AdamK2003/masto-backfill/README.md

 The recommended configuration is a `masto` output with post fetching disabled and a `fakerelay` output (which can't fetch users) if you can get a fakerelay instance running.
 If you can't, use a `masto` output with both post and user fetching enabled (unless you don't want either of those, of course) and a low enough ratelimit (run `htop` or something similar on the server to see how much CPU usage the script is causing or watch the failure rates on fetches (usually timeouts, which are `ECONNABORTED` in the log) and adjust the ratelimit accordingly).

+The program can (and, by default will) use a persistent SQLite3 database to store the fetched post URLs and user tags.
+This is useful if you want to run the program multiple times without fetching the same posts again.
+By default, the database is stored as `posts.db` in the current working directory, but you can change that in the config file.
+If you want to disable the database, set the database path to `:memory:` - this will cause the database to be stored in memory and discarded when the program exits.

+The database is always used by the outputs, but you can also enable skipping already fetched posts while fetching posts from the input instances by setting `input.skip` to true and adding the outputs you want to skip to `input.skipInstances`.
+Example: if you have a directive with a timeline argument `$public:100`, but your instance already has 50 posts, the program will fetch 100 posts from the input instances and 50 posts will be fetched on the output instances with `skip` disabled, while if it's enabled, it'll fetch at least 150 posts from the input instances to make sure that 100 new posts are fetched on the output instances.

 ## Outputs

 Here's a list of outputs you can use: